Frequently Asked Questions

 Tom Oda (NASA/GSFC)/ ODIAC (http://odiac.org/index.html) - Odiac (Open-source Data Inventory for Anthropogenic CO2) is a global high-resolution emission dataset for fossil fuel carbon dioxide (CO2) emissions, initially developed by the Japanese Greenhouse gas Observing SATellite (GOSAT) project.
 Odiac emissions are based on CDIAC estimates and create spatial and temporal distributions using various proxy data such as satellite-observed nighttime lights and power plant profiles.

 Check if you are logged in.
-If you haven’t Published your data package, it will only be visible privately to you once you are logged in
+If you haven’t Published your dataset, it will only be visible privately to you once you are logged in

-To see an example of a good data package, visit this package on ESS-DIVE.
-If you would like to reference other data packages that have been reviewed and published by the ESS-DIVE Team, visit https://data.ess-dive.lbl.gov/data and explore the list of published datasets.
+To see an example of a good dataset, visit this package on ESS-DIVE.
+If you would like to reference other datasets that have been reviewed and published by the ESS-DIVE Team, visit https://data.ess-dive.lbl.gov/data and explore the list of published datasets.

-We need metadata about what the data package is about (e.g. title, description, keywords, funding), its association to a DOE project, and author information.
-Check out this page to preview the submission form to get a sense of the types of metadata a data package needs.
+We need metadata about what the dataset is about (e.g. title, description, keywords, funding), its association to a DOE project, and author information.
+Check out this page to preview the submission form to get a sense of the types of metadata a dataset needs.

-To understand ESS-DIVE's expectations for metadata content, see our metadata guide for details.
+To understand ESS-DIVE's expectations for metadata content, see our Package Level Metadata Guide for details.

 Please visit https://data-sandbox.ess-dive.lbl.gov to test the ESS-DIVE system and play around with the upload process.
 Any data that you save in the test system is temporary, and will not be preserved in ESS-DIVE.
 You do not need to request permission to upload data to ESS-DIVE before using sandbox.

-The data package will be entered into the ESS-DIVE system, and will only be visible to you privately until you Publish the data.
+The dataset will be entered into the ESS-DIVE system, and will only be visible to you privately until you Publish the data.
 You can continue to Edit the record after you submit.

 An ESS-DIVE admin will review the record and respond to you by email.
 The record will not be published until you respond to the email from the ESS-DIVE admin.
 If you specified an existing DOI, we will publish the data with the same DOI, otherwise the record will be published with a new DOI.